Dev-Sites/digitalcoaching/Affiliate-Marketing.md

-Everyone Coach.me coach has the opportunity to make money by referring clients into Coach.me.
+Every Coach.me coach has the opportunity to make money by referring clients into Coach.me.
 All you need to understand is referral tracking.

 There are two ways we track referrals.